shadowcab/SoundDesignWebsite/README.md

 # SoundDesignWebsite
 Sound Design for Guitarists website by James Lee

-To view this website, clone the repo and click on index.html.
+To view this website, clone the repo or download the zip file.
+Once you have the files on your local computer, click on index.html.
 Enjoy!